tributech-solutions/tributech-docs/docs/setup-instructions/setup-node-azure-marketplace.md

 ## Look up parameters of your DataSpace Node

-All the details of your DataSpace Node that you filled in at 4. and 5. can be accessed on Azure.
+All the details of your DataSpace Node that you filled in at 4. and 5. can be accessed on Azure in case you forgot important parameters like the deployment name.
 Therefore, go to the Azure Marketplace and click on **resource groups**

 ![Resource-groups](img/setup-node-azure-resource-groups.png)